dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 * [User secrets (Secret Manager)](xref:security/app-secrets) (in the Development environment).
 * Command-line arguments.

-The Environment Variable Configuration Provider is called after configuration is established from user secrets and *appsettings* files.
+The Environment Variables Configuration Provider is called after configuration is established from user secrets and *appsettings* files.
 Calling the provider in this position allows the environment variables read at runtime to override configuration set by user secrets and *appsettings* files.

 ::: moniker-end